+While they have long been beloved for their cute and cuddly appearance, some people view squirrels as nothing more than rats with tails.
 Many people assume they have a rat problem when in fact they have a squirrel infestation.
-There are some similarities in the signs, such as:

 Damage to property